HichamDz38/registration_api/readme.md

 but the combinaison server/email is unique.

+## composition :
-## in this project there is three conrainers:
-    the web application : Registration API
+    in this project there is three conrainers: the web application : Registration API
         postgres database
         pgadmin web interface

 ## how to use it?

-# 1: clone the project
+## 1: clone the project
+    git clone
-# 2: run the command:
+## 2: run the commands:
+    cd registration_api
     docker-compose up -d --build

-# 2: access the api through the browser
+## 2: access the api through the browser
     use the address : http://127.0.0.1:8000/docs
     where you can test the diffrent endpoints

     GET http://127.0.0.1:8000/users/ : to get the user data using an email address POST http://127.0.0.1:8000/users/ : to post the data for registration the user DELETE http://127.0.0.1:8000/users/ : to delete the user

-# 3: access to the database using pgadmin:
+## 3: access to the database using pgadmin:
     pgadmin can be accecible from : http://localhost:5555/
     credentials:
         PGADMIN_DEFAULT_EMAIL=pgadmin4@pgadmin.org